rommapp/romm/README.md

 ## Configuration File

-RomM's "understanding" of your library can be configured with a `config.yaml` file or through the `config` tab in the `Control Panel` under `Settings` section.
-Refer to the [example config.yml][configuration-file-example] file for guidance on how to configure it, and the [example docker-compose.yml][docker-compose-example] file on how to mount it into the container.
+RomM's "understanding" of your library can be configured with a `config.yaml` file or through the `config` tab in the `Control Panel` under the `Settings` section.
+Refer to the [example config.yml][configuration-file-example] file for guidance on how to configure it and the [example docker-compose.yml][docker-compose-example] file on how to mount it into the container.

 ## Scheduler

-The scheduler allows you to scheduled async tasks that run in the Redis container at regular intervals.
+The scheduler allows you to schedule async tasks that run in the Redis container at regular intervals.
 Jobs can be run at a specific time in the future, after a time delta, or at recurring internals using cron notation.
-The [wiki page on the scheduler][wiki-scheduled-tasks] has more information on how which tasks are available and how to enable them.
+The [wiki page on the scheduler][wiki-scheduled-tasks] has more information on which tasks are available and how to enable them.

 # Naming Convention

 ## Platform Support

-If you adhere to the [RomM folder structure][folder-structure], RomM supports all platforms listed on the [Supported Platforms][wiki-supported-platforms-url] page. **The folder is is case sensitive and must be used exactly how it appears in the list.** When scanning your library, RomM will use the folder name to determine the platform and fetch the appropriate game information, metadata, and cover art.
+If you adhere to the [RomM folder structure](#folder-structure), RomM supports all platforms listed on the [Supported Platforms][wiki-supported-platforms-url] page. **The folder is case-sensitive and must be used exactly as it appears on the list.** When scanning your library, RomM will use the folder name to determine the platform and fetch the appropriate game information, metadata, and cover art.

 Additionally, some of these platforms have custom icons available ([learn more about platform icons in our wiki][wiki-platforms-icons-url]).